 The Jesuit High School Counseling Center is staffed with school counselors who are here to offer support and guidance to students in a safe environment.
-Together we have more than fifty years working with Jesuit students.
+Together we have more than fifty years of experience working with Jesuit students.
 We are in a unique position to appreciate the high school journey of our students and the many challenges that arise during this phase of adolescent development.
 Since students are assigned a counselor in the freshman year each student remains with his/her respective counselor for the entire four years, allowing for a personal relationship to develop.

 - Work with students to plan a four-year course of study to prepare them for success in college and beyond